gibran-abdillah/chat-app/README.md

 ### Features
 - Login and Register
 - Any logged in user can create a room
+- Authenticated user can generate new room code, and delete their own room
 - Messages saved to database
 - Messages from not logged in user will no saved to database